How compliance efforts go wrong

 To develop a sound strategy, I recommend a “bottom-up” approach.
 To apply this idea, start with the bill of materials for the product.
 Look first at the purchased products: How many of these items are either already certified by their manufacturer?
 All of the certified items can be eliminated from further consideration for the moment.
 Next, consider the purchased but un-certified products.
 Contact all of your suppliers to determine which of these products can be purchased certified, and adjust the bill of materials to reflect the part numbers for the certified versions.

 Now, the harder part.
 All of the remaining items on the bill of materials need to be looked at for certification.
-Anything that cannot or need not be certified, e.g., nuts and bolts, other mechanical parts that are not pressure bearing, can be excluded from consideration.
+Anything that cannot or need not be certified, e.g., nuts and bolts, other mechanical parts that are not pressure bearing, etcetera, can be excluded from consideration.
 You now have a short list of uncertified components that require certification.

 For each item on the short list, research the standards available.
 The Scope of the standards will help guide you regarding their applicability.
 Once you have a matched list of components and standards, you can extend that research to include the top level product.

 Now you have the beginning of a compliance strategy.
 The next piece of the puzzle involves the internal evaluation of each component against the standards chosen.
-This give you the ability to revise your thinking, either of the standard you chose or of the design and construction of the component.
+This gives you the ability to revise your thinking, either of the standards you chose or of the design and construction of the component.
 Making good choices at this stage to either correct issues found in the design or construction of the component, or in the selection of the standard, can save you huge amounts of time and effort once the certification body gets involved.

 Once the components have successfully passed the internal “pre-compliance” evaluation, you can get the certification body involved, and start the formal compliance process for each component.
 As this part of the process progresses, the certification body may have additional questions or requests for information.
-To reduce these in-process questions, make sure that each component is clearly identified, that you have unique part numbers for each part, and that you have provided information on the materials used in the construction of the component, as well as detailed engineering drawings.
+To reduce these in-process questions, make sure that each component is clearly identified, that you have unique part numbers for each part and that you have provided information on the materials used in the construction of the component, as well as detailed engineering drawings.

 As the component certification work progresses, you can start on the top level product certification work.
-The top level product needs to go through the same sort of internal pre-compliance process as the components so that you can be as certain as possible that the product will meet the requirements when it gets to the certification lab.
+The top-level product needs to go through the same sort of internal pre-compliance process as the components so that you can be as certain as possible that the product will meet the requirements when it gets to the certification lab.

 Preparation of the data package and the sample(s) of the top-level product that will be submitted must be done carefully.
 Construction of the samples must match the manufacturing drawings and instructions as closely as possible.
 Once everything is ready, the samples can be submitted for evaluation.